PauloPhagula/site/_drafts/2017-04-06-js-inheritance-doesnt-exist.md

 ## Conclusions

 - There's no inheritance in JavaScript.
 Only property delegation and copying.
-  - If a property is removed from the "friended object" object the other object no longer has it
+  - If a property is removed from the "friended object" object the other object no longer can use it
-  - As we saw in the `objectCreate`, the ownProperties were copied from another object.
+  - As we saw in the `objectCreate`, the `ownProperties` were copied from another object.
 We can expand on this and compose objects from others further improving reuse.
-- All objects are just object literals with properties added. `new` and `Object.create` just create the literal internally, add properties to it, link to a prototype and return it.
+- There's only one way of creating objects and that's with object literals. `new` and `Object.create` just create the literal internally, add properties to it, link to a prototype and return it.
 No magic!
 We can implement this ourselves
 - `__proto__` is a property of all objects (even functions)
 - prototype exists as two concepts:
   1. the friend object to which objects delegate property lookup (`__proto__`) and
-  1. the property of all functions used to keep future friend (read `__proto__`) object of the new objects created by calling the function using the `new()` operator
+  1. the property of all functions used to keep future friend (read `__proto__`) object of new objects created by calling the function using the `new()` operator
 - Prototypes exist as a form reuse.
 And the way they've been made / thought-of, they have a beautiful side-effect that the classical inheritance object-oriented form of reuse doesn't have, which is to save memory.
 That is, in the classical form, each instance of an object has all the details about it (the whole pack of properties it inherited), while with prototypes only references are kept to where to find the properties, so rather than say 1000 copies only 1 exists.
 This is exceptionally well thought, and is specially useful given the resource constraint limits imposed by the web browsers environment.
 - The decision to add `new` and pseudo-classical pattern just created more confusion and disinformation to the community and language users.
-It should serve as a lesson to future endeavours
+It should serve as a lesson to future endeavors

----
+## Closing

-Last but not least, I could only figure this out after watching the [Object creation YouTube video series](https://www.youtube.com/playlist?list=PL0zVEGEvSaeHBZFy6Q8731rcwk0Gtuxub) on [funfunfunction](http://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q) by [Matthias Johansson](https://twitter.com/mpjme).
-So I strongly recommend watching those to all JS people out there.
+Last but not least, I was only able to figure this out after watching the [Object creation YouTube video series](https://www.youtube.com/playlist?list=PL0zVEGEvSaeHBZFy6Q8731rcwk0Gtuxub) on [funfunfunction](http://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q) by [Matthias Johansson](https://twitter.com/mpjme), so I strongly recommend watching those to all JS people out there.

 A zillion "Good Monday mornings!" for you Matthias.